High Hazard Activities Safety Talk

 These four categories can be found almost anywhere on the job site.
 However, there are certain activities that these types of hazards are especially present in.
 These activities can include:

-More tasks on a job site can be considered high hazard activities but these are some that are considered and on the list for OSHA's "big four" list.
+More tasks on a job site can be considered high hazard activities but these are some that are on the list of OSHA's "fatal four hazards."

 Falls and How to Prevent